dsaakash/Database-Query-Export-and-Email-Tool/docs/README_NEW.md

 ### Database Connection Errors

-**Oracle:**
-- Verify Oracle client libraries are installed
-- Check service name/SID is correct
-- Ensure firewall allows connection

 **PostgreSQL:**
 - Verify PostgreSQL server is running
 - Check database name and credentials
 - Ensure `psycopg2-binary` is installed

-**SQLite:**
+- For cloud databases (Neon, Supabase, etc.):
-- Verify file path is correct
+  - Verify the connection string is correct
+  - Check if your IP is whitelisted
-- Ensure file exists and is readable
+  - Ensure the database instance is active
-- Use absolute path if relative path fails
+  - Check DNS resolution if hostname cannot be resolved

 ### Email Sending Errors

 **"Authentication failed":**
 - Use Gmail App Password, not regular password
 - Enable 2-Step Verification in Google Account
-- Verify SMTP credentials in `.env`
+- Verify SMTP credentials entered during prompt

 **"Connection refused":**
 - Check SMTP host and port